Rensing-Lab/TAPscan-v4-website/README.md

      _data/import-tapinfo/tapinfo_v4.csv
      _data/import-domains/domains_v4.csv
      ```
+   - To run this importer with different data, simply replace the files mentioned above with your own.

-3. To upload more data later, first create an admin user
+3. To upload more data later, or first create an admin user
    - navigate to `http://0.0.0.0:8000/register`
    - create an admin account
-   - Note that only one admin account can be made, make sure to remember your credentials!
+   - **Note:** only one admin account can be made, so make sure to remember your credentials!

-4. Upload data via the Admin panel.
+4. Upload data via the Admin panel on the website.
-   - Admin -> Data Upload and follow the instructions
+   - In the top bar, go to *Admin -> Data Upload*, and follow the instructions

 **TIP:** The data upload step can be combined with the first configuration step by using the command `make configure-and-import`

 ### Deleting TAPscan